vishvAsa/rAmAnujIyam/kAvyam/drAviDam/aitihyam/3k_guru-paramparA-prabhAvaH.md

 Patterns such as ऴ्अ and ऩ्ऱु (artifacts from partial fixing) should be further repaired.

 3k guruparamparA-prabhAva is unlikely to be by 3rd parakAla yati as claimed.
-Too many cock and bull stories about deshika.
+Too many cock and bull stories about deshika, eg. -

+- meeting of prabodha-chandrodaya author with sankalpa-sUryodaya author VD
 </details>

 <details><summary>रविलोचनाभिप्रायः</summary>